thinknlive/picolisp-acdc/README.md

 </hr>

-It is not fast by any measure... but it works.
+It works.
+The simple data model is not blazing fast; spends most of its time iterating over the symbol list.

 ~~~~
 : (load "acdc.l")